strongdm/aws-lab-in-a-box/adcs/README.md

 ## Overview

-The ADCS/NDES server provides automated certificate issuance for StrongDM gateways and relays using the SCEP (Simple Certificate Enrollment Protocol) protocol.
-This enables certificate-based authentication without manual certificate management.
+The ADCS/NDES server provides automated certificate issuance for StrongDM **Windows resources** using the SCEP (Simple Certificate Enrollment Protocol) protocol.
+This enables certificate-based authentication for Windows machines without manual certificate management.

+**Important**: ADCS is used exclusively for Windows machine authentication.
+For Linux SSH servers, use StrongDM's built-in CA with SSH certificate authentication instead.

 ### Architecture